 Her first Pinkie arrangement was performed last year: a fabulous version of Nina Simone’s Feeling Good.

-Chris joined the choir in September 2008; his first arrangement for the Pinkies was of Dylan’s Make You Feel My Love in 2011, of which we will hear a revised version on Saturday.
+Chris joined the choir in September 2008; his first arrangement for the Pinkies was of Dylan’s Make You Feel My Love in 2011.
 He loves to play with interesting harmonies, often involving eight parts.

 Chris admits he is careful when it comes to choosing pieces to arrange: “A piece of music usually has a key factor which makes it a favourite piece of music.
 Sometimes that factor can be enhanced by arranging it for choir; sometimes it would be lost.
 For me, arranging a piece has to be about hearing it in a different light, accentuating the things I like about it or creating something which is satisfying to sing.”